FOSDEM/video-hardware/README.md

 ## Hardware
 ### Mainboard
 We're evaluating the [Olimex A20-Olinuxino-Lime2](https://www.olimex.com/Products/OLinuXino/A20/A20-OLinuXino-LIME2/) as the main board.
+It's well supported by the mainline linux kernel, thanks to the efforts of the [linux-sunxi](https://linux-sunxi.org) community.

 ### HDMI input
 The A20 does not have HDMI input.
 We're looking into building a custom HDMI input board based upon the [ADV7611](https://www.analog.com/en/products/adv7611.html).